Crisis Communication Strategy and Management

-This two-part live online crisis training course covers strategy, planning, systems and resources.
-You will learn to respond rapidly and defend reputation in media and online.
+This crisis training course covers strategy, planning, systems and resources.
+You will be ready to respond rapidly and defend reputation in media and online.
 Topics include risk mapping, teams, protocols, templates, systems, manuals and tools.

 This course is available both live online and face-to-face.